davmac314/dasynq/doc/DESIGN.md

 For timers, multiple application timers are multiplexed over a single system level timer (or actually a pair of systems timers - one for each clock type).
 Most of the functionality is common to all timer implementations and has been factored out into the `timer_base` class.

+## Namespaces and ABI compatibility

+Dasynq external interface is found in the 'dasynq' (`::dasynq`) namespace.
+Implementation-private classes and functions are found in 'dasynq::private'.

+Within both 'dasynq' and 'dasynq::private' are inline namespaces used to prevent ABI issues and ODR violations in case a client application is linked (directly or indirectly) against multiple versions of Dasynq (egs. if multiple objects are compiled against different versions and then linked together, or if an application is compiled against one version and a shared library that it links to is compiled against another).
+These are in the form 'vX' where 'X' is an incrementing version number (not necessarily corresponding to the Dasynq version).

+Any time that a class or function has its definition changed, it must be moved into another 'vX' namespace - either the most recent, or if already in that namespace, into a new 'vX' namespace.
+This includes the case of a function that uses a changed class internally.
+Technically there may be cases where this is not strictly necessary, but the general principle should be adhered to regardless.